Jinzang/App-Followme/README.md

     cd website
     followme --init

-It will install the initial templates and configuration files.
-The initial setup is configured to update pages to maintain a consistent look for the site.
+When you run followme with the --init flag, it will install the initial templates and configuration files.
+The initial setup is configured to update pages to maintain a consistent look for the site and simplify the onboarding of new content.

 The first page will serve as a prototype for the rest of your site.
 When you look at the html page, you will see that it contains comments looking like